10 Best Inner Chest Exercises To Build Mass

 To effectively target the inner chest, it’s essential to have a basic understanding of the underlying anatomy.
 The chest muscles, or pectoral muscles, are divided into two main parts:

-The pectoralis major itself comprises two heads: the upper head (or clavicular) and lower head (or sternal) portions.
+Theย pectoralis majorย comprises the upper head (or clavicular) and the lower head (or sternal).

 The inner chest is the region of the chest that is located between the two pectoralis major muscles.
 It’s the most prominent muscle of the pecs.
 The sternal head, which is the lower chest, is the home of the inner chest.

-So, to really hit the inner part of your pecs, you need to perform exercises where the arms come together (or even cross) the midline of the body.
+So, to hit the center part of your pecs, you need to perform exercises where the arms come together (or even cross) the body’s midline.

 How To Train Inner Chest

-To structure an effective inner chest workout to increase mass and strength, the number of reps and sets will vary based on your fitness level, weekly workout frequency, and strength training goals.
+The number of reps and sets for an effective inner chest workout will vary based on your fitness level, weekly workout frequency, and strength training goals.

-For strength gains, do 4 to 6 sets of 1 to 6 reps each exercise with a weight that is at least 85% of your one-repetition maximum (1RM) The fewer reps you perform, the closer to 100% of your 1RM you should strive for.
+• For strength gains, do 4 to 6 sets of 1 to 6 reps each exercise with a weight of at least 85% of your one-repetition maximum (1RM).
+The fewer reps you perform, the closer to 100% of your 1RM you should strive for.

-When training for endurance, it is usually recommended to use higher reps (15 to 20 repetitions) and moderate loads, with a weight that is at least 50 to 70% of your 1RM.
+• When training for endurance, it is usually recommended to use higher reps (15 to 20 repetitions) and moderate loads with a weight of at least 50 to 70% of your 1RM.

 Your Free Calculator To Know Your BODY MASS INDEX